 Ellen DeGeneres posted a wonderful video about this and mainly finds fault with the bullying aspect.
 I understand that.
 She points out that being a kid is hard enough without bullies.
 My point is simple: There are some things that go with growing up and that includes having to deal with others who are also just as confused about life, morality, boundaries, compassion and direction as anyone else.
 That’s going to result in some issues along the way.
 However, when grown adults are the prime culprits in the “bullying” it’s just unacceptable.
 It’s one thing for a teen to make a horrible mistake.
 It’s quite another for an adult to do the same thing and go about solidifying those mistakes by pooling together like-minded neanderthals into a larger, more powerful entity designed to force their backward thinking onto our most fragile and impressionable fellow human beings.

 That such people would look to deflect their culpability in these actions by pointing their fingers at other teens is disgusting.
-It’s like trying to blame a burnt steak on the grill without any regard for the cook.
+It’s like trying to blame the grill for a burnt steak without any regard for the cook.